agabaandre/api_dentalapp/README.md

   ]
 }
 ```
-//post request to create a chat between doctors and patients
+1. post request to create a chat between doctors and patients
-// NB: Message subjects are created when a request is posted
+1. NB: Message subjects are created when a request is posted
-//added the number since it a unique username for each user
+1. added the number since it a unique username for each user
-//Any ideas of how can make it realtime
+1. Any ideas of how can make it realtime
 http://localhost/api_dentalapp/Api/replymessages/KEY
 ```javascript
 {